 Child Custody Matters

 As mentioned, a number of older couples still have children at home.
 Even if that is not the case, child custody issues could still affect a grey divorce.

 At this stage of life, any children at home are usually teenagers.
 These children have different needs than younger children.
 Generally, parents of children this age are in more of a supporting role.
 Active participation in the child’s life (e.g. playing catch in the backyard) is no longer a priority.
 Similarly, there is less need to tell teenagers to do their homework and brush their teeth.
 If they have not learned healthy habits by now, it is probably too late to teach them.

 So, the ideal residential parent for a younger child might not be the ideal residential parent for an older child.
 In fact, the opposite is true in many cases.

 Even if there are no minor children, many people over 55 have grandchildren.
 It is common for adult children to “blame” one parent for the divorce.
 If that happens, adult children might retaliate by cutting off contact between grandchildren and grandparents.
 If their relationship had been close previously, this change could significantly alter family dynamics, and the grandchild arguably pays the price.

 Limited grandparent visitation might be available in these situations.
 However, grandparent petitioners must overcome the parental presumption.
 This legal doctrine gives parents an almost absolute right to determine where and with whom their children spend their time.

 Contact a Dedicated Lawyer

 Divorces over age 55 are increasingly common and increasingly complex.
-For a free consultation with an experienced Hoffman Estates divorce attorney, contact the Delaney Heckman Convenient payment plans are available.
+For a free consultation with an experienced Hoffman Estates divorce attorney, contact Andrea Heckman Law.
+Convenient payment plans are available.